 - Click the product's download link.

-- Open the downloaded dmg file and run the installer app.
+- Open and mount the downloaded dmg file and run the installer app.

 - After the installer app finishes, the post-installer starts.
-The post-installer integrates the ArcGIS Runtime SDK for Qt with your installation of the Qt Framework and Qt Creator by copying files into the Qt install locations.
+The post-installer integrates the ArcGIS Runtime SDK for Qt with your installation of the Qt Framework and Qt Creator.
 Choose the Qt components you want to configure.
 Choose only components that are installed on your development machine.
 For each component you choose, provide a path to the component.
 For Qt Creator, use the path to the Qt Creator app.
 For Qt Frameworks, use the path to the qmake executable in the Framework's install location.
 Note that the post-installer needs read/write access to ~/.config.

 - If your app uses grid-based transformations, download supporting Projection Engine files from the downloads page on developers.arcgis.com.